Avoid The Missing Tooth Clause

 Moreover, dentists who accept dental insurance already agree to a discount from their retail cost.

 Nevertheless, a discount dental plan is an option.
 We outlined several ways a discount dental plan is better than dental insurance.
-The moral of our article, however, is finding that right dentist for you who accepts the discount plan.
+The moral of our article, however, is finding the right dentist for you who accepts the discount plan.
 If he or she is great and knowledgeable, then likely the discount plan and your situation are a great fit.

 Purchase Dental Insurance That Avoids The Missing Tooth Clause